Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Three-Tier Architecture of

 For static datasets, the architecture is streamlined such that the extracted tokens are encrypted and directly fed into the Index structure on the cloud tier.
 Once the data uploading procedure is completed, the cloud tier initiates the clustering procedure.
-As there is no re-clustering procedures defined for static clusters, the cluster manager is only in charge of generating and maintaining the abstracts \cite{sahan}.
-It is noteworthy that, in the architecture of Figure~\ref{sd}, the dashed arrows are to highlight the differences for dynamic datasets.
+As there is no re-clustering procedures defined for static clusters, the Cluster Manager is only in charge of generating and maintaining the abstracts~\cite{sahan}.
+It is noteworthy that, in the architecture of Figure~\ref{sd}, the dashed arrows located in the edge tier are to highlight the differences for dynamic datasets.

-We use RSA deterministic encryption technique \cite{RSA} in our implementation to encrypt documents and extracted tokens before outsourcing to the cloud.
-Authorized users require the RSA key to access (\eg search) the dataset.
+In the implementation, we chose to use RSA~\cite{RSA}, which is a widely-adopted and highly secure deterministic encryption technique, to encrypt the documents and extract their tokens before uploading them to the cloud.
+Other techniques, such as AES with repeating initialization vector (\eg AES-SIV), can be used for encryption as well.
+It is noteworthy that probabilistic encryption techniques \cite{kumar2018fully}, such as AES-CBC/GSM \cite{AESCBC}, cannot be used, because they generate different ciphers for the same token.

 The index has a key-value structure, where each key is a token and its corresponding value is a set of pairs, each one representing the document that includes the token and the frequency of that particular token.
 Note that both the keys and document names are encrypted.
-Homomorphic encryption \cite{homomorphic:modern} can be used to encrypt the frequency values.
-However, we noted that the current implementations of homomorphic encryption techniques are relatively slow \cite{homomorphic:slow} such that the real-time response time of the system is affected.
 For this reason, in the current implementation, we chose to maintain frequency values in the plain-text format.
-Further details of the proposed static and dynamic data clustering schemes are presented in Section~\ref{static} and~\ref{dynamic} respectively.
+Further details of the proposed static and dynamic data clustering schemes are presented in Section~\ref{sec:static} and~\ref{sec:dynamic} respectively.